awakari/.github/profile/README.md

 1. Scalability to handle billions of subscriptions
 2. Rich routing conditions in subscriptions

-Comparison to other message queue solutions:
+Comparison to other message pub/sub solutions:
 <table>
     <thead>
         <tr>